-This time, I’m getting ready to run the Disney Half Marathon with my friend, Marti DiPaola.
+This time, I was getting ready to run the Disney Half Marathon with my friend, Marti DiPaola.
 But a few weeks ago, I went bike riding in Central Park with my family and since my seat was a little too low and the hills were a little too high, I did something to my meniscus.

 I immediately went to the doctor and he told me not to run for a few weeks.
 He was hopeful that I didn’t need surgery if I didn’t feel symptomatic.
 So I haven’t exercised, not even one bit.
 But it’s starting to make me feel crazy.

-This week we walked in and took our spots on the floor.
+When we walked in and took our spots on the floor.
 Andrea, our instructor, insisted that we take off our shoes and socks.
 She likes to start the class by asking everyone how they felt after the last class.

 “I felt nausea,” one of the older women in the back of the class said.